pkedy/golang-dapr/README.md

 make run-sdk-grpc
 ```

+**Send product events**

 In a third terminal you can publish the 3 product event types.
+The contents of each message are located in the `messages` directory.

-**Send a Widget**
+Send a Widget

 ```shell
 make send-widget